 After drying buds for a few days to a week, the small stems will snap and most buds should pop off on their own without being bendy or leaving strings behind.

 At this point put the buds in quart-sized glass mason jars, filling them about 80% full.
 Open jars daily and make sure the buds don’t feel wet or stick together.
 After the first 2 weeks you can open jars just once a week or less.

-The process of sitting in glass jars is known as "curing" and increases the quality of your buds considerably!
-The quality will continue to improve for up to a few months.
+The process of sitting in glass jars is known as “curing” and increases the quality of your buds considerably!
+The quality (and perceived potency) will continue to improve for up to a few months!